 Having confirmed that the Babylonians saw a comet and the months and year in which they saw it, how do we know it was Halley's?
-The observation that the comet was "I cubit in front of Jupiter, 3 cubits high toward the north" is very helpful.
-Fig. 3 explains what this tells us.
+The observation that the comet was '1 cubit in front of Jupiter, 3 cubits high toward the north' is very helpful.
+Figure 3 explains what this tells us.
 Jupiter is shown below centre.
-The arrow indicates the amount and direction in which Jupiter moved across the sky during the seven days after the 29th October 164 BCE (which is the date of the map).
-One of the critical factors which determines how a comet will look to us on Earth is the date of its perihelion (v), when it swings closest to the Sun.
+The arrow indicates the amount and direction in which Jupiter moved across the sky during the seven days after 29 October 164 BCE (which is the date of the map).
+One of the critical factors which determines how a comet will look to us on earth is the date of its perihelion (v), when it swings closest to the sun.
 This date allows astronomers to calculate where it will be on its orbit at any time.
-The 150 day uncertainty in the perihelion date of Halley's Comet has already been mentioned.
-In Fig 3 the dotted box shows the area 3 cubits north and 1 cubit in front of Jupiter during the seven days after the 29th October, allowing for the Babylonians' errors in measurement.
-They could only have recorded Halley's Comet if it was in that box.
-Three possible positions for Halley's Comet have also been drawn on the map, for different dates of perihelion, with arrows indicating a week's movement, just as for Jupiter.
-This shows that Halley's Comet would have fitted in the box at some time in that week if its perihelion dates had been approximately between the 18th and 26th November, and confirms that it was Halley's Comet which was recorded since bright comets do not appear often enough for two to be in the same part of the sky at the same time.
-Stephenson et al used this method to narrow down the range of possible perihelion dates for Halley's Comet in 164 BCE to the seventeen days between the 9th and 26th November.
+The 150 day uncertainty in the perihelion date of Halley's comet has already been mentioned.
+In Fig. 3 the dotted box shows the area 3 cubits north and 1 cubit in front of Jupiter during the seven days after the 29 October, allowing for the Babylonians' errors in measurement.
+They could only have recorded Halley's comet if it was in that box.
+Three possible positions for

+Halley's comet have also been drawn on the map, for different dates of perihelion, with arrows indicating a week's movement, just as for Jupiter.
+This shows that Halley's comet would have fitted in the box